The Bankrate promise

 Pros and cons of bonds

-In addition, savers can earn much more on a savings account than from a Series EE bond (unless they are able to take advantage of the bond’s special 20-year privilege.)
+|Savers can earn more on a savings account than from a Series EE bond (unless they are able to take advantage of the bond’s special 20-year privilege).

 Pros and cons of savings accounts